 Food process modelling is an essential ingredient for process optimisation.
 The use of modelling allows the exploration of numerous processing conditions, while evaluating the effect on process efficiency and product quality.
 Instead of separate costly trials for each processing condition, only relatively few experiments are needed to validate a specific model and apply it.
 For the development of useful food process models, besides the basic knowledge on heat and mass transfer, a deeper understanding of the food-process interactions is needed.
 It is useless for process optimisation or development to know the heating time of a product without knowing the effects on product quality.
 Over the years, NIZO has developed several models covering all the standard equipment which is used in general food processes.
 By combining fundamental understanding of heat and mass transfer with expert knowledge in protein functionality, microbiology and dairy science, these models can be used to model all aspects of process optimisation, from process settings to product quality.

-NIZO was approached by a customer, who had a problem with one of their new products: Due to fouling in their heating equipment, runtimes were shorter than 2 hours, after which cleaning was already required.
+NIZO was approached by a customer, who had a problem with one of their new products: Due to fouling in their heating equipment, the runtimes was shorter than 2 hours, and cleaning was required after each runtime.
 Based on NIZO’s modelling capabilities and expert knowledge on proteins and fouling behaviour, the customer decided to work with NIZO to find a solution.
-NIZO setup an optimization trajectory consisting of a process scan, model based optimisation and final implementation in practice, with the goal of increasing the runtime while maintaining/increasing product quality.
+NIZO setup an optimization trajectory consisting of a process scan, model based optimisation and final implementation in practice, with as goal to increase the runtime while maintaining/increasing product quality.
 The result was a 40% increase in capacity, due to reduced fouling.
 Meanwhile, the microbial and product quality where either maintained or improved.